Alaska Marine Highway Ferry: Columbia

 Instrumentation: Temperature, dissolved oxygen, salinity, and CO2.

 Description: The Columbia data collection is part of an international effort that began in 2014 to understand the impact of OA along the British Columbia and Alaska coasts.
-Project webpage.
+More on the ferry CO2 project.

 Lead Investigator: Wiley Evans, Hakai Institute